circonus/docs/content/contribution-guidelines.md

 underscores, will improve the page's SEO performance.

 Although file name determines page URL, the front matter (metadata) within the file itself defines the official page title.
-In addition to the title, front matter should also include a weight indicating where the page should appear in relation to sibling pages.
+In addition to the title, front matter should also include a weight indicating the appearance order in relation to sibling pages, where lower weight gets higher precedence.

 Here is example front matter for a page entitled "Creating Worksheets":

 ```
 ---